derikb/rpg-table-randomizer/README.md

 $ npm install --save rpg-table-randomizer
 ```

-Or download from git and just use in your project.

-The `src/index.js` will export a basic randomizer with name generation setup.
+The `src/index.js` will export a basic tableRoller with name generation setup.
 Otherwise you'd probably want to figure out what parts you need and then run it through a js bundler.

 ## Sample Data